GAN Inversion: A Survey: GAN Inversion Methods

-To address the local minima issue, numerous optimization methods have been developed.
-Generally, there are two types of optimizers: gradient-based (ADAM~\cite{kingma2014adam}, L-BFGS~\cite{liu1989limited}, Hamiltonian Monte Carlo (HMC)~\cite{duane1987hybrid}) and gradient-free (covariance matrix adaptation (CMA)~\cite{hansen2001cma}) methods.
-For example, the ADAM optimizer is used in the Image2StyleGAN~\cite{abdal2019image2stylegan}, and the L-BFGS scheme is used in the approach by Zhu~\etal~\cite{zhu2016generative}.
-Huh~\etal~\cite{huh2020transforming} experiment with various gradient-free optimization methods in the Nevergrad library~\cite{nevergrad} with the default optimization hyperparameters and find that CMA and its variant BasinCMA perform the best for optimizing the latent vector when inverting images in challenging datasets (\eg, LSUN Cars) to the latent space of StyleGAN2~\cite{karras2020analyzing}.
+It is critical to choose the optimizer since a good optimizer helps alleviate the local minima problem.
+There are two types of optimizers: gradient-based (ADAM~\cite{kingma2014adam}, L-BFGS~\cite{liu1989limited}, Hamiltonian Monte Carlo (HMC)~\cite{duane1987hybrid}), and gradient-free (covariance matrix adaptation (CMA)~\cite{hansen2001cma}) methods.
+Optimization-based GAN inversion methods use different optimizers.
+For example, ADAM~\cite{kingma2014adam} is used in the Image2StyleGAN~\cite{abdal2019image2stylegan}, and L-BFGS is used by Zhu~\etal~\cite{zhu2016generative}.
+Huh~\etal~\cite{huh2020transforming} systematically experiment with different choices of both gradient-based and gradient-free optimizers and find that CMA and its variant BasinCMA perform the best for optimizing the latent vector when inverting images in challenging datasets (\eg~LSUN Cars~\cite{yu2015lsun}) to the latent space of StyleGAN2~\cite{karras2020analyzing}.

-Another important issue for optimization-based GAN inversion is initialization.
-Since~\eqref{eqn:def} is highly nonconvex, the reconstruction quality strongly relies on a good initialization of $\z$ (sometimes $\w$ for StyleGAN~\cite{karras2019style}).
-The experiments show that using different initializations leads to a significant perceptual difference in generated images~\cite{radford2016dcgan,brock2018large,karras2017progressive,karras2019style}.
-An intuitive solution is to start from several random initializations and obtain the best result with the minimal cost.
-Image2StyleGAN~\cite{abdal2019image2stylegan} analyzes two choices for the initialization $\w^{*}$ based on random selection and mean latent code $\overline{\w}$ motivated by the observation from~\cite{karras2019style} that the distance to $\overline{\w}$ can be used to identify low-quality faces.
-However, a prohibitively large number of random initializations may be required to obtain a stable reconstruction~\cite{zhu2016generative}, which makes real-time processing impossible.
-Thus, some~\cite{zhu2016generative,tewari2020stylerig,guan2020faster} instead train a deep neural network to minimize~\eqref{eqn:def} directly, as introduced in Section~\ref{sec:learning-based}.
+Another important issue for optimization-based GAN inversion is the initialization of latent code.
+Since Equation~\eqref{eqn:def} is highly nonconvex, the reconstruction quality strongly relies on a good initialization of $\z$ (sometimes $\w$ for StyleGAN~\cite{karras2019style}).
+Experiments show that different initial values lead to a significant perceptual difference in generated images~\cite{radford2016dcgan,brock2018large,karras2017progressive,karras2019style}.
+An intuitive solution is to start with several random initial values and obtain the best result with minimal cost.
+Image2StyleGAN~\cite{abdal2019image2stylegan} studies two initialization choices, one based on random selection and the other based on mean latent code $\overline{\w}$.
+However, a prohibitively large number of random initial values may be tested before obtaining a stable reconstruction~\cite{zhu2016generative}, which makes real-time processing impossible.
+Thus, some~\cite{zhu2016generative,tewari2020stylerig} instead train a deep neural network to minimize~\eqref{eqn:def} directly, as introduced in Section~\ref{sec:learning-based}.
+Some~\cite{zhu2016generative,bau2019inverting} propose using an encoder to provide better initialization for optimization, which is discussed in Section~\ref{sec:hybrid}.